manticoresoftware/manticoresearch-java/README.md

 ## Usage

-To add a HTTP proxy for the API client, use `ClientConfig`:
+To add an HTTP proxy for the API client, use `ClientConfig`:
 ```java

 import org.glassfish.jersey.apache.connector.ApacheConnectorProvider;